Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 • Customer funds are safeguarded at top tier institutions

-• 2 factor authentication for your account and card
+• Two-step authentication for your account and card

 • Transaction alerts every time a payment is made with your Wise card